Aarav-Khanna/aarav-khanna.github.io/about.md

 While I’m often immersed in code and technical design, I also enjoy following the latest trends in financial markets, reading up on developments in machine learning research, and staying engaged with NFL news (I’m a big fan of the Washington Commanders).
 Balancing professional growth with personal interests helps keep my perspectives fresh and well-rounded.

-I’m excited to continue learning, tackling complex engineering problems, and innovating at the intersection of technology and finance as I start my journey as a Software Engineer at Chicago Trading Company.
+I’m excited to continue learning, tackling complex engineering problems, and building cool new tools for people to use!